 - Makes the building worth more in the future

 Traditional timber frames are seen as being more appealing and therefore can add value to the construction.

 Timber Frame Disadvantages

 Some of the disadvantages of getting a timber frame construction include:

 Getting a timber frame installed can cost more due to the skill required.

 There is some increase in the cost of materials as well, due to the size and shape of timber required to accommodate the construction.

 Should you go for a Timber Construction or Post and Beam Construction?

-The option you go for will ultimately depend on your budget, the construction benefits you want and the type of building.
-By using this guide, you should easily be able to decide which one is most suited to your purpose.
+The option you go for will ultimately depend on your budget, the construction benefits you want, and the type of building.
+By using this guide, you should easily decide which one is most suited to your purpose.